gabrielfalcao/lettuce/docs/recipes/django-lxml.rst

 The ``harvest`` command executes the ``django.test.utils.setup_test_environment`` function before it starts up the Django server.
-One side-effect is that the server will not send out any emails, because it configures Django to use the locmem_ in-memory email backend.
+Typically, invoking this function would configure Django to use the locmem_ in-memory email backend.
+However, Lettuce uses a custom Django email backend to support retrieving email from Lettuce test scripts.
+See :ref:`lettuce-checking-email` for more details.

 5. specifying feature files
 ===========================